 The British Association of Iconographers exists to deepen the knowledge and inner understanding of icons and the spirituality associated with them, whilst establishing contact with all iconographers – learners, beginners and those with a great proficiency throughout the world.

 Icon painting is a meditative, prayerful painting of an image that aims to depict the true inner likeness of Christ, Mary or the saints.
 Icons express the future unity of the whole of creation and are a visible manifestation of humankind’s spiritual power to redeem creation through beauty and art.
 By painting an icon we seek to express the Divine nature with which Christ is endowed and the inner spiritual reality which animates the saints.

 The banner image (above) shows some of the icons in Winchester Cathedral, England.
 See the following link for more about them:

 Further contact information can be found on the Contact page of this website.
 For general enquiries about the BAI please use the following e-mail address:

-This year the BAI will have an on-line exhibition of members’ icons.
-The on-line exhibition will be accessed via this website at:
+During the autumn of 2021 the BAI held an on-line exhibition of members’ icons.
+The on-line exhibition can be accessed via this website at: